coopdigital/being-agile/README.md

 These are in git because they should change as we learn

-## Principles for applying principles
-The above principles are supposed to guide teams in deciding how they should work, not be a "one true way" doctrine.
-As such, there are some principles both teams, and those who lead them, need to remember what deciding how to work.

-### Team Principles
-- Be self-organising, adapting how they work based on feedback from the world around them.
-- Be pragmatic, choosing to deliver imperfectly value over delivering nothing perfectly.

-### Leadership Principles
+## Leadership Principles
+The above principles are the seeds of our culture, but that garden must be actively cultivated by our leaders, and they should use these principles to guide their actions.

 - Allow their team to self-organise.
+	- Don't treat your team as your execution arm.
+If the team are happy with something you're not, either convince them otherwise or bite your tongue.
 	- Don't direct people to work how you want them to work.
 Instead, convince them of the value of your idea, and let them decide what to do about it.
-	- A leader must never say "everyone must mob".
+	- A leader must never say something like "everyone must mob".
 That's not leadership, that's management, and it acts to suppress the creativity of your team.
-- Ensure their team understand **why** they should work in a certain way.
+- Ensure their team understand **why** they are working in a certain way.
 	- We don't want cargo culting from disengaged teams.
 If asked "why do you work this way", we don't want to hear "because X told us to".
+- Cultivate a safe environment where people can talk about problems with the team
+	- All problems are leadership problems, and a team **always** has problems.
+If you think your team doesn't have problems, it's because they're not telling you about them.

 ----